DesignSparkRS/aq-device/docs/configuration.rst

 #.
 Insert the Micro SD card into another computer and use this to edit the config.
 #.
 Insert the Micro SD card into the Raspberry Pi, boot and then edit the config via an SSH connection.

+The hostname is set to :code:`airquality` and since mDNS is configured, it should be possible to connect via SSH using :code:`airquality.local`.

 The username and password are set to the Raspberry Pi OS defaults of :code:`pi` and :code:`raspberry`.

 .. note::